debian-pi/raspbian-ua-netinst/README.md

 > Set new root password: `passwd`
 > Configure your default locale: `dpkg-reconfigure locales`
 > Configure your timezone: `dpkg-reconfigure tzdata`
-> Update your firmware: `apt-get update && apt-get install rpi-update && rpi-update`
+> Update your firmware: `apt-get update && apt-get install wget kmod rpi-update && rpi-update`

 Updating your firmware is **strongly** recommended for desktop use because the installer does not install any kernel modules which are required for sound and other non-server related devices to work.